Bucket Listed: The Balearic Islands of Spain

 The world’s most expensive restaurant is in Ibiza.

 Sublimotion, with an average price of slightly over USD$2,000 per person, excluding alcohol, is pricy.
-But, Chef Paco Roncero holds two Michelin stars, as do his two guest chefs, and they utilize molecular gastronomy in cooking.
+However, Chef Paco Roncero holds two Michelin stars, as do his two guest chefs, and they utilize molecular gastronomy in cooking.
 Twelve diners savor a fully interactive, techno-dining experience.
-Foodies with deep pockets will not be disappointed.
+Foodies with deep pockets will certainly not be disappointed.

 Favorite Charter Yachts Based in Ibiza